 - Step four: Install the RightTrack tag device on your windshield behind your rearview mirror.
 Liberty Mutual's website offers guidance on how to install the device.
 Use the RightTrack app to connect the tag with your car within 21 days to receive your sign-up discount.
 This also initiates the review period.

 - Step five: Drive for the 90-day review period.
 Use the app to monitor your projected discount, see how Liberty Mutual assesses each trip you take and to mark yourself as a passenger when someone else is driving the car.

 - Step six: Receive your new discount from Liberty Mutual after the 90-day period ends.
 Mail back the tag device in the box the company gives you.

 How does the RightTrack Plug-in program work?

-The RightTrack Plug-in program uses a plug-in device that attaches to the on-board diagnostics (OBD) port of the car to track driving habits and allows drivers to view their data via the online My RightTrack portal.
+The RightTrack Plug-in program uses a device that attaches to the on-board diagnostics (OBD) port of your car.
+It tracks driving habits and allows drivers to view their data via the online My RightTrack portal.
 Generally speaking, this plug-in device is only compatible with vehicles made in 1996 or later.

-This differentiates the Plug-in program from the Tag program: The Plug-in program only works with cars made since 1996 and displays the data it collects via an online portal, whereas the Tag program works with all cars and displays the data it collects via the mobile app.
+The Plug-in program only works with cars made since 1996 and displays the data it collects via an online portal.
+However, the Tag program works with all cars and displays the data it collects via the mobile app.